-Taking into account pedal and cleat wear is often an overlooked aspect by cyclists and in many bike fits.
-In this article we focus specifically on Speedplay cleat wear.
+Taking into account pedal and cleat wear is often an overlooked aspect by many cyclists and bike fitters.
+In this article, we focus specifically on Speedplay cleat wear.

 The ultimate bike fit includes both dynamic AND static analysis (the cyclist and the bike or equipment) as well as consideration for how the cyclist feels.
 Keep in mind, how you feel is as actually more important than how you look on stick-figure printouts or a picture of you in video.